fseidl-gdit/SL-Cloud/README.md

 ### Accessing SL Resource
-To  add the syntheticlethality dataset, users need to pin the syntheticlethality project by first clicking "ADD DATA" and after selecting "Pin a project" and "Search for project", you will see the window as in the Figure .
+To  add the syntheticlethality dataset, users need to pin the syntheticlethality project by first clicking "ADD DATA" and after selecting "Pin a project" and "Search for project", you will see the window as in the Figure below.
 After clicking the project name  syntheticlethality, please click on OPEN.

 <img src="https://github.com/IlyaLab/SL-Cloud/blob/main/figures/add_sl_dataset.png" height="300" width="600">